eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity-hub-modules.md

 Handles transactions and combines the results of various lower-level services

-## Participant Context Module
+## Participant Context Module (`:core:identity-hub-participants`)

-Contains the `ParticipantRecordStore`, CRUDs participant entries ("records").
+Contains the `ParticipantContextStore`, CRUDs participant entries.
 Mutating requests are only allowed for the super-user (i.e. a technical user for some onboarding portal).
 The client only has read-access to its participant context.